Lizzie Atfield &

 Henry Prescott, a retired banker who lived with his two unmarried sisters at “Brantingeshay” had, with Sir William Roberts-Austin, already been involved in the construction of the church.
 Once built, the vestry afforded a temporary room for a small infant school to be established.

 In 1897, Lizzie married and became the wife of Arthur Atfield, at that time a gardener for Sir William and Lady Roberts-Austin.
-Arthur was born in the village; son of Jonas and grandson of William, one of the original settlers in Blackheath.
-Arthur and Lizzie remained deeply involved in village life.
-Arthur as special constable, choir member and cricketer.
 The couple raised a family of three children – each, amazingly, born during the school holidays!
 Lizzie took each of her babies to work with her, placing them in a Moses basket under the table.
 No maternity leave in those days!

 Lizzie was required to visit Henry Prescott once a month to report, on attendance numbers and report progress, and to receive her wages.
 These were ten shillings per week, eventually ending as £1 per week by the time the school closed thirty years later.
 Corrie Atfield, Lizzie’s younger daughter, remembered that she and her sister Evelyn sometimes accompanied their mother on those visits and said that Mr. Prescott and his two sisters were very kind, gentle people.
 While Lizzie was “reporting” the elderly ladies would entertain the girls in the kitchen with milk and biscuits – and with the fact that they directly descended from Oliver Cromwell.
 When deemed able to appreciate the historical significance they were shown the family heirloom of a pair of bootees, which had been worn by Cromwell as a baby!
 Hopefully these still remain somewhere in the Prescott family!